Opinion polling for the 1993 New Zealand general election

 Opinion polling was commissioned throughout the duration of the 43rd New Zealand Parliament in the lead up to the 1993 election by various research organisations.

+Graphical summary

 Individual polls

 Polls are listed in the table below in chronological order.
 Refusals are generally excluded from the party vote percentages, while question wording and the treatment of "don't know" responses and those not intending to vote may vary between survey firms.

 Unless otherwise noted the information is sourced from here: